 Admissions Requirements & Deadlines

-For Fall 2024 applicants, Hartwick College’s Early Action Program is a non-binding way for students to let us know that you are interested in potentially enrolling at Hartwick.
-To take advantage of this opportunity, you will need to submit your application for admission on or before the extended deadline below.
+Hartwick College’s Early Action Program is a non-binding way to let us know you are interested in potentially enrolling at Hartwick.
+To take advantage of the opportunity, you will need to submit your application for admission on or before the deadlines below.
 Supporting materials can be sent at a later date.

 Hartwick College student in Fab Lab, Anderson Center for the Arts